jrie/googlePanicImage/README.md

 # googlePanicImage
-Displays hover links on images at Google Image search
+Displays direct view links on images at Google Image search

+## Summary
+Once GooglePanicImages is enabled, a 'View' button is displayed on top of images from Google Image search, when images are hovered over.
+Clicking on 'View' opens the source image directly in a new tab.

+The 'View' button is displayed at the regular search and details view of the Google Image search.